eriol3381/factorbi.github.io/src/content/docs/dbase.md

 *   Use only to upload historic data.
 It optimizes upload by extracting and uploading one day at a time for a given date range.
 *   Always use along with [customData.json](/customdatajson) so you can configure the date field to use for each table.
-*   **NOTE:** For daily sync, instead of using Recursive Sync, dynamically parse a date range into customData.json ==> [Examples here.](https://github.com/factorbi/sync-examples/blob/master/positouch-json/customData-5days.json)
+*   **NOTE:** For daily sync, instead of using Recursive Sync, dynamically parse a date range into customData.json ==> <a href="https://github.com/factorbi/sync-examples/blob/master/positouch-json/customData-5days.json" target="_blank">Examples here.</a>
 *   More info about this feature see [Recursive Synchronization](/customdatajson#recursive-synchronization)

 ## Tenant